Joe1350/phase-2-project-cook-book/my-cook-book/notes.md

       // maybe useContext will solve this problem
   // Add recipie redirect works, but it won't load(at least partially a state issue)

-// things I might need help with
-  // fix remove button and add back in (commented out broken code on form components)

 // future goals
   // add a Footer component
   // duplicate recipies